AthulSabu2002/meditation-app/README.md

 ## 🎥 Tutorial Reference

-This project is part of a comprehensive video tutorial available on FreeCodeCamp's YouTube channel.
+This project is part of a comprehensive tutorial available on freecodecamp.org.
 It walks you through the process of building the app step-by-step, making it perfect for visual learners!

 ---